MHMD1001/NY-Taxi-Data/README.md

 This command will start the PostgreSQL, pgAdmin, and Python script containers

 ## Access pgAdmin:
--Open a web browser and go to http://localhost:8080 -Log in with the following credentials:
+- Open a web browser and go to http://localhost:8080
+- Log in with the following credentials:
--Email: admin@admin.com
+- Email: admin@admin.com
--Password: root
+- Password: root
--Set up a new server connection to the PostgreSQL database (ny_taxi)
+- Set up a new server connection to the PostgreSQL database (ny_taxi)

 ## Additional Note
 Customize the Docker Compose environment variables in the docker-compose.yml file according to your preferences